-The Roswell Police Department welcomed one new K9 Team in 2015.
-Officer Alston with K9 Robbie, a Belgian Malinois, joined the existing teams of Officer Cooper with K9 Bruno, Officer Fortunato with K9 Liva, and Officer Gardner with K9 Saar.
-All of Roswell's K9s can track
+The Roswell Police Department welcomed two new K9 Teams in 2014.
+Joining the existing team of Officer Greg Cooper with K9 Bruno, is Officer Joe Fortunato with K9 Liva and Officer Davis Gardner with K9 Saar.
+All of Roswell's K9s can track people, locate evidence, apprehend criminals and detect many different types of drugs.
+Training for these teams is constant and intense, going far beyond the initial six-week program.

-K9 Bruno and Officer Cooper have been working together since 2008 and are assigned to A-Squad.
-K9 Bruno is a male Belgian Malinois.
-Officer Cooper went through extensive training and became a K9 instructor.
-K9 Saar and Ofc Gardner have been working together since 2014 and are assigned to D-Squad.
-K9 Saar is a female Belgian Malinois.
+K9 Bruno and Ofc Cooper have been working together since 2008 and are assigned to A-Squad.
+K9 Bruno is a male Belgian Malinois who has been using Roswell as a way to bypass the interstate highway system.

+K9 Saar is our newest K9.
+She is a female Belgian Malinois, born in June 2013.
 Her black coat is different than the traditional tan coat Malinois.
+She and Ofc Gardner were united in December and have already made an impact on D-Squad.
+Assisting Milton Police, the team tracked two of four suspects involved in a drug-related armed robbery.

-After conducting an open-air sniff around a vehicle on a traffic stop, K9 Saar located a pound of methamphetamine.
-K9 Saar also tracked 3 burglars that ran from the pharmacy, where they were trying to break into, to the police department's back gate.
-This apprehension earned them a Meritorious Award.
-K9 Liva and Officer Fortunato have been working together since 2014 and are assigned to B-Squad.
-K9 Liva is a female Belgian Malinois born in February 2013.
-They have made a number of apprehensions and narcotics cases including one that resulted in the seizure of marijuana, \$3,000 cash and a vehicle.
+K9 Liva is a female Belgian

+Malinois born in February 2013.
+She and Ofc Fortunato have been working at night on C-Squad.
+They have made a number of apprehensions and narcotics cases including one that resulted in the seizure of marijuana, \$3000 cash and a vehicle.

+In December 2014, the Roswell Police Department was awarded \$12,000 from the Ben Roethlisberger Foundation K9 Grant, allowing the Department to purchase its fourth K9.
 Our police K9s play an important role in both protecting and strengthening the bond within our community.
-Support Services Division

 Officers of the Community Relations Unit work to provide a positive link between the Roswell Police Department and the community.
 The unit is responsible for ongoing programs including Neighborhood Watch, Citizens' Police Academy, Crime Free Housing Program, and the "On Patrol" video series, among many others.
 The unit puts together and presents an endless variety of specialized programs for people of all ages, from school children to our senior citizens.
 Participation in special events, targeted education and information sharing creates partnerships with schools, businesses, and other community groups that prove to be invaluable.
-The Community Relations Unit is responsible for public information to the news media as well as social media such as Facebook, Twitter, and NextDoor.
-This year, the Department's Facebook page hit 9,000 "Likes," as more and more people use it as both a source of information and a way to stay connected with the Police Department.
-LICE Some of the more notable programs and events in 2015 included our Critical Incident Training, CyberSafety programs for both parents and kids, and the continuation of the popular radKIDS children's safety program and S.A.F.E., women's self-defense awareness class through a partnership with Roswell Recreation and Parks.
-The Roswell Police Department also partnered with Target once again for the large National Night Out event in August as well as our Heroes and Helpers event in December.
-Heroes and Helpers allows underprivileged children to have a very special and fun morning shopping with a police officer and participating in a number of other activities in the store, to include holiday crafts and visiting with Santa Claus.
-The Community Relations Unit is responsible for Roswell Police Explorer Post 10, a program for young men and women aged 14-20 who are interested in a possible career in law enforcement.
-Police Explorers conduct weekly training and compete against other Explorer posts while participating in community service projects.
-See page 17 for more information about the Police Explorers.
+The Community Relations Unit is responsible for public information to the news media as well as social media such as Facebook and Twitter.
+This year, the Department's Facebook page hit 5000 "Likes," as more and more people use it as both a source of information and a way to stay connected with the Police Department.